daxter-army/simpl/readme.md

 <!-- <img src="https://github.com/daxter-army/key-cast/blob/main/docs/docs_assets/ui_screenshot.png" width="35%" alt="gui" /> -->

-You can use it with any of your favourite software while making any tutorial, screen casting your screen, or while streaming your game over the internet.
+You can use it to watch your favourite tutorial, with great ease and great functionalities

-**More themes coming soon!**
+**More themes and features coming soon!**

 <!-- CONTRIBUTING -->
 <!-- ## Contributing